BSc(Hons) Professional Policing

 We welcome applications from a range of prospective students, from school leavers interested in policing or criminology, to armed forces employees seeking a career change.
 We also encourage those looking to work in non-operational policing roles to apply.

-The department is currently finalising the topics of study and module titles for this course.
+The College is currently finalising the topics of study and module titles for this course.
 However, the following is indicative of the course structure: